-Thunderbird vs OE Classic: what email client is best for Windows 10?
+Thunderbird vs OE Classic: Which is best for Windows 10/11?

 Since both Thunderbird and OE Classic are such popular emails clients, we decided to make a comparison between the two.

 Thunderbird was originally created by Mozilla in 2004, and ever since its release, Thunderbird has been rather popular among the users.
 However, Mozilla decided to stop the development of Thunderbird in order to focus on more important tasks, and the development of Thunderbird was given to the community.

 On the other hand, OE Classic takes after Outlook Express and it does its best to use the same simple visual style that many Windows users are familiar with.
 If you’re looking for an email client that is a proper Outlook Express replacement, OE Classic might be just what you need.
 Unlike OE Classic, Thunderbird’s user interface relies heavily on tabs, and many Outlook Express users might not like the tabbed interface.
 Another advantage of OE Classic are its big and colorful icons that allow you to easily check for mail or create a new email message.

 The first thing you’ll notice when you open Thunderbird is its offer to create a new email account by using one of their partners.
 If you already have an email address, you can choose the option to use an already existing email account.